 badBot | Indicates that the bot is an automated tool that does not have legitimate uses and assumes fraudulent activity. |

-tampering | Indicates the usage of anti-detect browser or tampering with the browser default behaviour. |
+tampering | Indicates the usage of an anti-detect browser or tampering with the browser's default behaviour. |

 virtualMachine | Detects whether the browser is running inside a virtualization software by examining the browser configuration. |